carpentries/instructor-training/episodes/08-motivation.md

 ## Teach Most Useful First

-One element of a positive classroom environment is to find ways to motivate learners; people learn best when they care about a topic and believe they can master it.
+One way to build a positive classroom environment is to create a space that cultivates and encourages learners' motivations.

 In the Carpentries, this can present us with a problem because most scientists don't want to program: